-Off Campus Events
+Off-Campus Events

-In keeping with the University's policy prohibiting student organizations from making contractual commitments (whether formal, understood, or implied), student organizations may not hold events at off-campus locations without the express approval of the appropriate coach and the completion of appropriate contractual documents approved by the Dean of Students or the Dean's designee.
-A number of registered student organizations with oversight from their national organizations have secured exceptions from the Dean of Students to this approval process.
-For authorized off-campus events, third-party (and, where applicable, licensed) vendors must be engaged for all services (i.e., security, identification checks, distribution of alcohol, etc.).
+In keeping with the University's policy prohibiting student organizations from making contractual commitments (whether formal, understood, or implied), Registered Student Organizations, with the exception of Greek organizations, may not hold events at off-campus locations without the express approval of the appropriate Adviser and the completion of appropriate contractual documents approved by the Vice Provost and Dean of Students or designee.
+A number of Registered Student Organizations with oversight from their national organizations have secured exceptions from the Vice Provost and Dean of Students to this approval process.
+For authorized off-campus events, third-party (and, where applicable, licensed) vendors must be used for all services (i.e., security, identification checks, distribution of alcohol, etc.).